zostay/RakuWAPI/README.md

 2.1 Layer 1: Middleware
 -----------------------

 P6SGI middleware is a P6SGI application that wraps another P6SGI application.
-In some ways it may act as a server, in other ways it may act as an application.
 Middleware is used to perform any kind of pre-processing, post-processing, or side-effects that might be added onto an application.
 Possible uses include logging, encoding, validation, security, debugging, routing, interface adaptation, and header manipulation.

 For example, in the following snippet `&mw` is a simple middleware application that adds a custom header: